-It was this passage (from the Book of Solomon contained in the NAB Bible) that got me thinking of the point of strangers
+It was this passage (from the Book of Solomon contained in the NAB Bible) that got me thinking of the point of strangers being

-from the slaves' labors over a prolonged period of time, while it would be a physical impossibility for them to all get a benefit
+the slaves' labors over a prolonged period of time, while it would be a physical impossibility for them to all get a benefit from

-slaves in their place (properly following the strict laws of hospitality) all fits together quite well.
+in their place (properly following the strict laws of hospitality) all fits together quite well.

 SEE His website for more details at http://rainbowallianceopenfaith.homestead.com/VerseLink.html